Granulate/gprofiler-performance-studio/src/gprofiler_flamedb_rest/README.md

 # Intro
-gProfiler flamedb rest is a service that handles communication with ClickHouse to build flamegraphs.
+Continuous Profiler flamedb rest is a service that handles communication with ClickHouse to build flamegraphs.